 - Problem: Poor ultrasonic signal strength or the signal exceeds the limits entered via the User Program. - Cause: Poor signal strength may be caused by a defective cable, a flowcell problem, a defective transducer or a problem in the electronics console.
-A signal that exceeds the programmed limits is probably caused by the entry of an improper value in the SETUP-SIGNL submenu of the User Program. - Action: Using the procedures in Chapter 3, Diagnostics, check the components listed above.
-Also, check the value entered into the SETUP-SIGNL submenu in Chapter 1, Programming Site Data, of the Programming Manual.
+A signal that exceeds the programmed limits is probably caused by the entry of an improper value in the SETUP SIGNL submenu of the User Program. - Action: Using the procedures in Chapter 3, Diagnostics, check the components listed above.
+Also, check the value programmed into the SETUP SIGNL submenu, as described in the Operator's Manual.